 Electric Vehicle recharging points to be provided to support the use of low emission vehicles.
+See EV Parking Guidance table within this document for further guidance.

 Parking Guidance for Use Classes C3 and C4:

 Dwelling houses and houses in multiple occupation